 Each mathematics major must have an assigned faculty member from within the department as an advisor for his or her mathematics program.

-For students majoring in other academic disciplines, a mathematics minor can enhance prospects for graduate or professional studies and increase employment opportunities.
+For students majoring in other academic disciplines, a mathematics minor can enhance prospects for graduate or studies increase employment professional and opportunities.

 Bachelor of Arts in Mathematics

 Mathematics Major Core (26 hours)